 A report published by Amnesty International UK, Refugee Council and Save the Children in 2019 summarised the criticisms made by external scrutineers and parliamentary Committees, as well as providing evidence of the impact of the current policy position.

 Applications and decisions on family visa are published by the government.
-The category under which refugee family reunion cases fall may include other types, but is generally relied on by the government to describe a figure for refugee family reunion visa.
-In 2021, 6,134 family reunion visas were issued; 3,272 of them to children.
+In 2022, 4,473 family reunion visas were issued; 2,343 of them to children.

 The refugee family reunion process was inspected by the Independent Chief Inspector of Borders and Immigration in 2016.
 The inspection was overall critical of the restrictiveness of the family reunification procedure, and noted that the possibility to examine applications outside the Immigration Rules in ‘exceptional circumstances’ or where ‘compassionate factors’ arise is very rarely applied.
 This was witnessed in none of the 181 applications inspected at the visa sections of the Home Office in Jordan, Turkey and South Africa.
 A re-inspection of the handling of Refugee Family Reunion applications in Amman in 2018 concluded that not all of the previous recommendations had been resolved.
 Since this report the decision making on refugee family reunion applications has largely been moved to the UK although not entirely.
 It further inspected the system, including progress against previous recommendations, the report of which was finally published by the Home Office in September 2020, along with its response.
 The Inspector had invited the government to explain and justify its position on the eligibility criteria in the light of the Private Members Bills and activities of the Families Together coalition.